-[ read time < 90 seconds + VIDEO ]
+[ read time ~3 minutes + VIDEOs ]

 Most people with hip or knee pain can squat without pain if the squat becomes easy enough.

-Rather than eliminate squatting altogether, I determine how much of their body weight they can squat without pain during or afterwards.
+When I'm working with clients, I determine how much of their body weight they can squat without pain during or afterwards.
 I use a Variable Incline Plane to measure their Squat Load Tolerance: